-Enjoy this Peruvian Porridge with Quinoa and Amaranth on a cold winter morning.
+Enjoy this Peruvian Quinoa Porridge with Amaranth on a cold winter morning.
 Keep it simple or add whatever you want to it.
-Seasonal fruits are always a winner, but so are berries or peeled pomegranates for those days where you're feeling a little lazier.
+Seasonal fruits are always a winner, but so are berries or pomegranate seeds for those days where you're feeling a little lazier.

 In the dead of winter, I always look forward to cozying up in the morning with a hot bowl of porridge.
 There's something special about sitting in the warmth, looking out at the cold buildings and frosted roofs.
 It makes me thankful for my home and family.

 Cozy up with this Peruvian Amaranth and Quinoa Porridge

 These days, cozying up doesn't actually mean sleeping in and lounging around in my PJs anymore.
 With Milo, our 5-week old baby, the days of sleeping in (or in general) are long past.
 But the new sense of "cozying up" means that I eat my breakfast with one hand, while holding a breastfeeding baby in the other hand.
 It's definitely a new way of eating breakfast for me, but the little ball of warmth in my lap makes makes a cold winter morning seem distant.
 Plus it means we're both eating breakfast!

 Stay full with Amaranth and Quinoa supergrains in this porridge

 Everyone warned us about the lack of sleep with a newborn and they were not wrong.
 For the past five weeks, I haven't slept more than 2 hours at a time.
 Apparently, a baby starts out with a stomach the size of a marble, so everything in there digests really quickly and needs to be replenished immediately.
 If not, we end up with a roaring baby like so (makes for a good picture in the right context!)...

 The lack of sleep I'm getting means that a healthy start and kick of energy in the morning is very important.
 This Peruvian Quinoa Porridge with Amaranth does the trick!